tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 Besides this documentation you can look at [from zero to app](https://fromzerotoapp.com/).
 There you find basic tutorials about installation, your first app, UI tutorials, optimizing apps and much more.
 It also has a list of common modules you can use in your apps.

-## No iOS simulator are visible or it will say "Unable to find an iOS Simulator"
+## No iOS simulator is visible or it will say "Unable to find an iOS Simulator"

 Go to XCode and make sure `preferences->locations->Command Line Tools` is set to the correct XCode path.